asidiali/ab-positive/README.md

 The goal of this project is to provide an approachable, functional split testing setup for React apps with minimal implementation overhead.
 AB+ exposes key callbacks for handling experiments and reporting on variants, which can be used for things like transmitting analytics events and performing further rendering operations.

-AB+ uses `local-storage` to keep track of rendered variants so that a user will continue to see the same variant once it has been chosen.
+AB+ uses `localStorage` to keep track of rendered variants so that a user will continue to see the same variant once it has been chosen.

 *Please note: this project is a work-in-progress.
 Feedback & contribution is greatly welcomed!*